srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

     }
 ```

-Wildcards are not limited to info command, you can simplify your configuration workflows by using wildcards as well.
-For example, to add `subinterface 0` for every configured interface in the system we can do:
+Wildcards aren't just for the `info` command; they are can streamline your configuration tasks too.
+Take this for example: if you want to add `subinterface 0` for every configured interface in the system, it's exactly as you'd thought it'd be:

 === "config"
     ```srl